-Kids on the Move for Success mission is….
+The Kids on the Move for Success Mission Statement

-Believes that there are many issues that contribute to the success of children.
-For children to succeed, they must feel safe, must be transported to a world beyond their everyday life, learn that STEAM (science, technology, engineering, arts and math) fields are available to all (African American and girls) and that giving back to the community is important in learning acceptance and developing leadership skills.
+We believes that there are many factors issues that contribute to the success of children.
+For children to succeed, they must feel safe, must be transported to a world beyond their everyday life, learn that STEAM (science, technology, engineering, arts and math) fields are available to all (minorities and girls) and that giving back to the community is important in learning acceptance and developing leadership skills.

 Broadening visions by transporting them beyond their everyday life and giving children a voice allows them to succeed now and in the future.

 Kids on the Move for Success team has a diverse range of backgrounds and skill sets, but we share a common goal to change the next generation.
-We work hard in accomplishing our mission – by being able to show our students “LovingTuff” tools are the best reward of it all.
+We work hard in accomplishing our mission – by being able to show our students “TuffTactics” tools is the best reward of it all.

 Our mentors come from various businesses in Georgia and Texas.
 They are mentors in the STEM fields and some are every day people.
 Just like YOU.
 If you have a love for children and want to make a difference in the next generation than we need YOU.

-We ask that you meet with your mentees once a week for 30 minutes or 1 hour during lunch or after school.
-Please try to keep a consistent schedule with your weekly meetings so the mentee can have consistence in their lives.
+We ask that you meet with your mentees once a week for 30 minutes or one hour during lunch or after school.
+Please try to keep a consistent schedule with your weekly meetings so the mentee can have consistency in their lives.

 Head to our Donate and Events pages and read about ways you can financially support Kids on the Move for Success – our mission, our townhalls and our kids.

 Kids on the Move for Success are active on social media!
 Follow us on Facebook, Twitter, Instagram and LinkedIn @kotmfs, @communitystudentsafeyconversations and @antoinettetuff.
 To sign up for our newsletter and upcoming events please visit Mailing List or Subscribe.